My organization has investment savvy individuals on its staff and/or on our Board. What can Concord really offer us?

 First of all, it is all your money.
 They are not the ''managers' trades'', they are yours.
 The commissions are being charged to your account.
 All that is being done is that the trades are being marked up, and the excess is paying for consulting services.
 Though your consultant may say the trades are not being marked up, you must ask yourself, from where is the consultant’s share coming?
 Obviously, the charge to transact the trade is less than the total amount charged, or there would be nothing left to pay your consultant.

-- What if the trades are being run through the consultant’s broker dealer?
-Isn’t this the most efficient way to pay for a consultant?
-I have to trade somewhere; I might as well kill two birds with one stone, right?
+What if the trades are being run through the consultant’s broker dealer?
+Isn’t this the most efficient way to work with a consultant?

-As is the case listed above, there is a cost to transact a trade, no matter what broker-dealer handles the trade.
-If there is money left to pay for consulting, the trades are being marked-up.
-More problematic however, is the ability of a consultant to receive “compensation” from managers (in the form of transactions) via an in-house or subsidiary broker-dealer.
-Very often, these trades are not your trades, but rather those of the managers' other clients.
+It may seem more efficient to contact one vendor, problematic however, is the ability of a consultant to receive “compensation” from managers (in the form of transactions) via an in-house or subsidiary broker-dealer.
 Therefore, there is no way for you to know who is paying your consultant.
 If I am paying a consultant to advise me regarding the suitability of managers, I certainly do not want those managers, or any managers, paying my consultant.
 This type of conflict, within a consulting relationship, should be avoided.

 Absolutely.
 This compensation typically comes in the form of payments for analytical work, performance comparisons, marketing consulting, or client symposiums.
 Many times these are significant revenues sources for consultants.
 This should be a major concern for a client.
 First and foremost, a consultant’s role is to represent the interests of the client.
 Such representation is impossible with contradictory revenue sources.
 That is why Concord has a strict corporate policy to receive 100% of revenues from clients.
 Concord has no sources of conflict.
 We work for our clients, nobody else.